A Efficient Multimodal Framework for Large Scale Emotion Recognition by Fusing Music and Electrodermal Activity Signals: Experiments

 \subsection{Comparison with previous methods}

-To validate the superiority of our proposed network, we provide extensive comparisons with the state-of-the-arts in thre multimodal emotion datasets: DEAP, AMIGOS and large scale PMEmo.
-Those state-of-the-arts include both the handcrafted feature based conventional classifiers and deep learning based frameworks.
+To validate our proposed network's superiority, we provide extensive comparisons in three emotion datasets.
+The single EDA signals from the small-scale DEAP and AMIGOS datasets are used to compare our RTCAG with SOTA EDA-based methods.
+And large-scale PMEmo with music and EDA signals is applied to prove the effectiveness of our multimodal fusion.
+Those SOTA models include both the hand-crafted feature-based conventional classifiers and deep learning-based frameworks.

-For single EDA input, previous works applied Support Vector Machine (SVM)~\cite{correa2018amigos,koelstra2011deap}, Multi-Layer Perceptron (MLP)~\cite{SHARMA2019324} and CNN based methods~\cite{lin2017deep,santamaria2018using,yin2019user,GANAPATHY2020113571} to classify the hand-craft features.
-We notice that the EDA decomposition is gradually being used for emotion recognition task~\cite{SHARMA2019324,GANAPATHY2020113571}.
-And after our previous work published~\cite{yin2019user}, Ganapathy~\cite{GANAPATHY2020113571} also combined the CvxEDA and CNN model for EDA recognition.
-It should be noted that there are not many EDA-based emotion recognition in previous works, for example, there is no baseline using EDA signals for valence and arousal classification in DEAP dataset.
-Hence, for comprehensive evaluation, the comparisons are not limited in the EDA-based model.
-Other multimodal psychological signal-based methods (EEG,ECG) make use of traditional classifiers ($e.g.$ KNN~\cite{liu2016emotion}) and deep learning model ($e.g.$ DCNN~\cite{sarkar2019self,lin2017deep}).
+For single EDA, previous works applied various models to classify the hand-craft features such as Support Vector Machine (SVM)~\cite{correa2018amigos,koelstra2011deap}, Multi-Layer Perceptron (MLP)~\cite{SHARMA2019324}.
+The CNN-based methods~\cite{lin2017deep,santamaria2018using,yin2019user} with auto feature extraction were also proposed.
+We notice that the EDA decomposition is gradually being used for emotion recognition task~\cite{SHARMA2019324}.
+And our previous work~\cite{yin2019user} has also combined CvxEDA~\cite{greco2015cvxeda} and ResNet~\cite{he2016deep} for emotion recognition.
+Recently, Machot \textit{et al.}~\cite{2019A} trained a 3-layer SOTA CNN using a grid search technique to get 82\% accuracy on the subject-independent model.
+It should be noted that there is not much EDA-based emotional recognition in previous works.
+For example, there is no baseline use of EDA signals for valence and arousal classification in DEAP dataset.
+Hence, for a comprehensive evaluation, the comparisons are not limited to the EDA-based model.
+Other multimodal psychological signal-based methods (EEG,ECG) make use of traditional classifiers ($e.g.,$ SVM~\cite{koelstra2011deap}) and deep learning model ($e.g.,$ DCNN~\cite{lin2017deep}).
+Table \ref{sta} lists the comparisons between our model and previous studies.
+Our RTCAG outperforms existing EDA-based SOTA methods.
+It should be noted that for binary recognition in DEAP, the evaluation results of our model in valence dimension are a little lower than 3 layers CNN model~\cite{2019A} because they directly mapped the scales ($1\sim 9$) into 2 levels.
+For example, the valence scale of $1\sim 5$ was mapped to “negative” and $6\sim 9$ to “positive”, respectively.
+The arousal scale of $6\sim 9$ was mapped to “passive” and $6\sim 9$ to “active”, respectively~\cite{2019A}.
+The direct value annotation labeling of Machot \textit{et al.}~\cite{2019A} simplified the recognition problem without considering the subject emotion threshold.
+Moreover, Alexnet-2D~\cite{lin2017deep} has fused 7 physiological signals, \emph{i.e.} EEG, EOG, EMG, GSR, TMP, BVP, RSP, it's natural that our RTCAG-1D only with EDA signals cannot outperform Alexnet-2D~\cite{lin2017deep} but the competitive results can also prove the effectiveness of our model.